Apothecary Diaries Inspired Hairpin

 designs that fit the medium

 This was also hard because it was still winter at this time and I didn’t want to use a butane torch in my house.
 Nor would my mom let me.
-So I opted for an electric furnace that could go up to 1100 degrees C, much more than I needed to melt Zamak.
+So I opted for an electric furnace that could go up to 1100 degrees C, much more than I needed to melt ZA12.
 It’s more expensive, but came with two graphite crucibles that I could re use a few times in the future.
-It was way better than guessing if my metal was at the right temp, because I could just set the temp to be 430 degrees and let it cook
+It was way better than guessing if my metal was at the right temp, because I could just set the temp to be 430 degrees and let it cook for 25 mins or so.

 The sand I used is an oil based sand called petrobond.
 It’s I think 400 mesh sand so very fine and will let me capture the details I need, and reduce the amount of sanding I would need to do after.
 I underestimated how much i would need though, and so I had to buy more after.
-This was another factor for why I opted for sandcasting, 90% of the sand is reusable after the cast.
-Not like investment casting where you can’t really reuse the plaster.
-Financially this made sense for if I wanted to make something else later on.
+This was another factor for why I opted for sandcasting, since most of the sand is reusable for the next project after casting.
+Not like investment casting where you can’t really reuse the plaster you use to create the mold.
+Financially this made sense for if I wanted to make more things later on.

 I forgot to mention this earlier but the 3D model/ pattern needs to have something called a draft angle- essentially things need to be able to slide out of the mold when you flip things over, like building a sandcastle.
 So that’s another limitation of the sand casting method